Building Description

-Come see the historic five story Hill’s Building renovated into a modern mixed-use structure with the Mitchell Street branch of the Milwaukee Public Library on the ground floor and dozens of luxury apartment units above.
-Originally constructed in 1919 as Lion Store, then Hill’s Department Store for more than 30 years, the building is on the National Register of Historic Places.
+Mitchell Street Branch is the largest of MPL’s branch libraries, with 23,000 square feet of space across three levels.
+Originally constructed in 1919 as Lion Store, then Hill’s Department Store for more than 30 years, this building is on the National Register of Historic Places.
 In 2017, HGA Architects designed Mitchell Street Branch, which became the first library housed in a renovated space since 1989.
-Today it retains several original architectural flourishes including terrazzo floors, ornate plaster column capitals, historic mahogany stair and mezzanine railings, and floor-to-ceiling windows.
-Contemporary elements include a fireplace, community room with a folding glass door, multi-use “social staircase”, and a pedestrian alley.
+The library on the ground floor and dozens of luxury apartment units occupy the floors above.
+The library retains several original architectural flourishes including terrazzo floors, ornate plaster column capitals, historic mahogany stair and mezzanine railings, and floor-to-ceiling windows.
+Contemporary elements include a fireplace, community room with a folding glass door, multi-use “social staircase,” and a pedestrian alley.

 Address